Advanced Summer Programme, Preventing Violent Extremism: Towards a networked approach

 This summer programme enables participants to get an insight in the opportunities and challenges of a networked approach.
 In an intensive five-day course participants will meet academics, experts and practitioners and discuss the latest dilemmas and trends in the field of preventing violent extremism and how these dilemmas influence the public debate.
 Furthermore, participants will work on cases to distinguish the various roles and limitations of different stakeholders and how these relate to each other in their joint efforts to prevent violent extremism.

-Following this summer programme, participants have the opportunity to enroll in a complementary summer programme that focuses on the legal aspects of countering terrorism.
-This programme is organised by the T.M.C.
+This summer programme, which looks at the preventive dimension and which is organiszed by the Institute of Security and Global Affairs (Leiden University) and the International Centre for Counter-Terrorism – The Hague (ICCT), is followed by a complementary summer programme, which focuses on legal aspects of countering terrorism, and which is organised by the T.M.C.
 Asser Instituut and ICCT.
-Participants can register for one or both of the programmes.
-Participants who register for both programmes will receive a discount in the total fee.
+Participants can choose to register for one or both of the programmes.
+If a participant chooses both programmes, he/she will receive a discount in the total fee.

 - Insights in the latest dilemmas and trends in the field of preventing violent extremism;

 - Insights in the opportunities and challenges of a networked approach and the (im)possibilities of multidisciplinary cooperation and information sharing;

 - Proper understanding of the various organisations and stakeholders active in the field of preventing radicalisation and violent extremism and their various roles, perspectives, authorities, interests and limitations;

 - Reflected on one’s own role and position in the field of preventing radicalisation and violent extremism;

 - Expanded one’s network of international experts in the field of preventing violent extremism.